Step into the past and experience the richness of our local history, preserved through artifacts, photographs, documents, and engaging stories.

 On September 13th and 14th, we welcomed hundreds of guests into our newly expanded Folklore Museum during our grand reopening.
 Princeton area residents responded with amazement and gratitude, donating $1,300 over the course of the weekend, not including new and renewed memberships.

-Skalitzky, and all the persons who were a part of this project;
+To: Jim and Chris Frasier, Vicki Wielgosh, Mike and Christ Goulet, Laura Skalitzky, and all the persons who were a part of this project;

-You all deserve a mountain of praise for what you achieved during the
+You all deserve a mountain of praise for what you achieved during thelast couple of years that culminated in the weekend's celebration!

-inspire other communities as well.
+I do believe that it will inspire other communities as well.

-shown toward myself and the donations that I handed over to Jim in
+Above all, I was personally affected by the respect and appreciation shown toward myself and the donations that I handed over to Jim in June.

-The museum reflects Princeton as a whole community, but also the
+The museum reflects Princeton as a whole community, but also the families and individuals who have made it their home.

 Many thanks,

-Daughter of John 'Pat' Petruske
+Joan Petruske Guckenberger, Daughter of John 'Pat' Petruske

 Radio Broadcast

-On August 21st, PHS President Mike Goulet and Vickie Wielgosh had a blast talking to the folks over at The Wave 91.3FM radio station about our upcoming Folklore Museum reopening.
+On August 21, 2025, PHS President Mike Goulet and Vickie Wielgosh had a blast talking to the folks over at The Wave 91.3FM radio station about our upcoming Folklore Museum reopening.

 Listen to the broadcast- click the Play button (black triangle) below.